Chronic/Pain Conditions >> Rheumatoid Arthritis and Joint Stiffness

 To Request an Action Plan to

-Address Joint Stiffness and Rheumatoid Arthritis Click Here
+Address Rheumatoid Arthritis and Joint Stiffness Click Here

 Joint stiffness is a hallmark of rheumatoid arthritis (RA), a chronic disease that affects 1.3 million adult Americans.
 Resulting from an abnormal response of the immune system, rheumatoid arthritis inflames the soft tissue that lines the surface of joints (called the synovium).
 It is a systemic disease that not only makes joints stiff and painful, but can also affect other parts of your body, such as internal organs.